 The University has over one hundred cameras throughout the campus, including the residence halls, parking lots and academic buildings.
 UT Southern Safety and Security works in conjunction with UT Southern Tech Support to deploy and maintain cameras in the most ideal security checkpoints throughout the campus.
 The University has 60 IP (internet protocol) cameras scattered throughout campus.
 The University also maintains 26 analog cameras to further maintain coverage of the University.
-Both UTS Security and the Vice Chancellor of Student Affairs have the ability to review camera feeds at any time while Tech Support has the responsibility of maintaining and managing the cameras and the video storage.
+Both UT Southern Security and the Vice Chancellor for Enrollment Management and Student Affairs have the ability to review camera feeds at any time while Tech Support has the responsibility of maintaining and managing the cameras and the video storage.